 That type of element is reminiscent of a multplayer online battle arena.
 In fact, "Bleeding Edge" originally started out as MOBA, according to senior designer Gerald Poon.
 That partly informs the teamplay.
 Players will find natural synergies and counters between characters.

 To create more diversity to the mix, "Bleeding Edge" also features mods.
 A character can equip three at a time and they help boost different aspects of their abilities.
-They can focus on upgrading healing or being more offensive.
+They can focus on upgrading healing or being more offensive."You can have three different builds for heroes, but you can keep the same character," Poon said.
+"You can do something unique for different games."

 It adds another layer for players to figure out the meta, and Ninja Theory says it plans on monitoring and using analytics to keep that part of the game fresh.
 Also because players may not know a rivals mods by heart, it can create a surprise during a matchup.
 An offensive character could last longer than expected or a support character can be more offensive than one would expect.